worldline-messaging/akka-persistence-kafka/README.md

 ==================================
 This is a fork of the [Krasserm project](https://github.com/krasserm/akka-persistence-kafka).
 It has been deployed in production and works well on our environments.

+This is not a fully compliant akka persistence implementation.
+The use of persistAll and persistAllAsync is not supported.

 Replicated [Akka Persistence](http://doc.akka.io/docs/akka/2.5.19/scala/persistence.html) journal and snapshot store backed by [Apache Kafka](http://kafka.apache.org/).

 [![Build Status](https://travis-ci.org/worldline-messaging/akka-persistence-kafka.svg?branch=travis)](https://travis-ci.org/worldline-messaging/akka-persistence-kafka)